LauferVA/folder2LLM/README.md

 ## License

 This script is distributed under MIT.
-Feel free to modify and incorporate it into your own projects as needed. contact: laufer@openchromatin.com
+Note: due to the large number of file types supported, exhaustive testing was not undertaken - this is the reason for MIT licensing - use at your own risk!

+If you have improvements to one or more file types, please submit a PR or contact: laufer@openchromatin.com